Mattioz/Mattioz/README.md

 - 👋 Hi, I’m Matthews (@Mattioz)
-- 👀 I’m interested in game dev
+- 👀 I’m interested in Game Dev, QA Game Test and Game Design
-- 🌱 I’m currently learning GML, JS and C#
+- 🌱 I’m currently learning GML and C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me on Linkedin and Twitch.